Code-Institute-Submissions/PP1-HTML-CSS-1/Readme.md

 ## Site Structure

 Afterlife's website has five pages.
 The [home page](index.html) is the default loading page, [tour](afterlife-tour.html), [album](afterlife-album.html), [merch](afterlife-merch.html) and the [contact](afterlife-contact.html) pages are all accessible primarily from the navigation menu.
 There is cover text on the home image advertising the new album which also takes you to the album page.
+There is also an extra page with the same styling as the contact page , which you are taken to after filling out the contact form.

 [Back to top](<#contents>)
 ## Design Choices